SimonPadbury/baselayer-3/_src/typography.md

 * Roboto and Roboto Slab
 * Source Sans 3 and Source Serif 4

-In Baselayer, sizes and weights for the base and prose typefaces can optionally be set independently — but you will still want them to share the same line height.
-For using another set of sizes and weights for prose, you will need to do some un-commenting in two files: `variables.css` and `typography.css`.

-So, for example:

-* If your chosen prose typeface has an _x-height_ much different than your chosen base typeface, then [font-size-adjust](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/font-size-adjust) can help.
+If your chosen prose typeface has an _x-height_ much different than your chosen base typeface, then [font-size-adjust](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/font-size-adjust) can help.

-* If your base typeface has thicker strokes so that it “looks darker” than your prose typeface, then you may want to set your base font-weight slightly lighter.
+If your base typeface has thicker strokes so that it “looks darker” than your prose typeface, then you may want to set your base font-weight slightly lighter.
 Variable fonts with font weight can allow fine tuning.

 For inspiration: